 - Become a bus or train driver, then rise up through the ranks of operations management.
 Have good ideas about service design and express them enthusiastically but very, very patiently.
 If you’re smart, practical, personable and patient, this may be your best path, especially if you lack the grades or inclination to do graduate work.

 - Get a graduate degree in transportation engineering, where you’ll learn a lot about networks, modelling, traffic, roads, etc. Success in that degree can lead to entry-level jobs, either in consultancies or governments.
 There are many opportunities to move into transit planning from there.

 - Get a management or public administration credential, become a bureaucrat, someone who manages processes inside governments or large organizations.
 Sell yourself as a process manager.
 You can easily end up managing a public transit planning process.
-This, I think, is an especially common path in Australia or New Zealand, where there is a particular reverence for management in general and a belief that managing doesn’t require a professional background in the thing being managed.
+This works best in cultures where there is high reverence for management as a profession and a belief that managing doesn’t require a professional background in the thing being managed.
+Australia is one example.

 - Get a graduate degree in urban planning with an emphasis in transport if available.
 You’ll learn a lot about land planning, development economics, urban structure, and a range of other useful things about how cities work in general.
 There are plenty of opportunities to explore public transit in this context.